COMMERCIAL PILOT LICENCE

 September is an excellent month for new beginnings.
 Enroll in the September group for Commercial Pilot Licence training and turn your life around 180 degrees.
-And no, it can’t wait because only now you’ll be entitled to a 3000 euro discount.
 Let’s fly!
 Let’s fly high!

 It is in your hands, to grow pilot wings and enjoy the perks of your professional life full of amazing destinations, new connections and impressive memories.

 The CPL program is based on a modular training system.
 It means that the entire program consists of separate stages.
 The great advantage is that you can eliminate the modules you have already done.
 For example, if you are a Private Pilot Licence (PPL) holder, you can skip this initial module in the CPL program and begin with another training stage.
 The final program plan is set in cooperation with our team.

 With CPL training, you have enough flexibility to work or seek education in other fields at the same time.

 CPL training is a wise choice in terms of payment.
 There is no need to cover the entire amount for the CPL course upon the start of training.
 Under individual agreements and conditions, you can arrange your payment schedule and do it in set instalments.

 In case you are considering whether to pick CPL or Airline Transport Pilot Licence (ATPL) training, one of the features coming in support of CPL is the number of flight hours.
 CPL training contains 30+ flight hours to sharpen your practical skills.